 Contest Day is an exciting and generally long day!
-Students arrive for registration between 7:30 a.m. and 8:15 a.m. and the day concludes with the awards ceremony that usually ends around 3:30 p.m.
+Students arrive for registration between 7:30 a.m. and 8:15 a.m.
+Students will meet with the judges between 9:30 a.m.-12:30 p.m.; larger categories will have an additional run-off (finals) round between 12:30-2:00 p.m.
+The day concludes with the awards ceremony that usually ends around 3:30 p.m.
+While we understand this makes for a long day, we have to give the judges time to complete the evaluation forms.